junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H. CON.
 RES.
 47
-congress: 114th CONGRESS
+congress: One Hundred Fourteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber:
 ---

 # H. CON.
 RES.
 47

 > To correct the enrollment of S. 178.

+That

-That in the enrollment of S. 178, an Act to provide justice for the victims of trafficking, the Secretary of the Senate shall—
+in the enrollment of S. 178, an Act to provide justice for the victims of trafficking, the Secretary of the Senate shall—

 - **(1)** in section 702(b)(2), insert “pilot program” after “identified by the”; and
 - **(2)** strike section 1002 and insert the following: